API Testing

-Requirements Traceability Matrix for API Testing: A Practical Guide (2026)
+Requirements Traceability Matrix for API Testing (2026)

 A requirements traceability matrix (RTM) answers a deceptively simple question: for every requirement your API is supposed to satisfy, which tests prove that it does — and are they passing right now?
 In regulated engineering, that question is not optional.
 Auditors for SOC 2, PCI-DSS, HIPAA, and FedRAMP all ask, in different words, for documented evidence that the controls that matter are actually tested.
 Yet most teams still answer it with a spreadsheet that goes stale the day after it is written.